Business Ecosystem Strategy: Evolving Over Time

 3. Value Distribution

-How value is distributed among ecosystem participants in a business ecosystem strategy can significantly impact its overall health and sustainability.
-Governance models play a crucial role in regulating access to customers, data, intellectual property, and financial rewards.
+In a business ecosystem strategy, how you share value among participants shapes its health and sustainability.
+Governance models play a crucial role here.
+They regulate access to customers, data, intellectual property, and financial rewards.

 Strategies for Effective Value Distribution: